 NovaTarg’s Transporter Screening Platform

-Our research is focused on the discovery of biguanides with improved potency and tissue selectivity for the treatment of metabolic diseases (Type 2 Diabetes and Polycystic Kidney Disease) and cancer (particularly Endometrial Cancer).
+Our research is focused on the discovery of biguanides with improved potency and tissue selectivity for the treatment of metabolic diseases (Type 2 Diabetes and Polycystic Kidney Disease) and cancer (particularly Endometrial Cancer and Desmoplastic Small Round Cell Tumor (DSRCT)).

-Biguanides, such as metformin, inhibit mitochondrial complex I and activate AMPK, a key regulatory protein affecting glucose utilization and control of cell growth.
+Biguanides, such as metformin, inhibit mitochondrial complex I, reduce ATP levels and activate AMPK (a key regulatory protein affecting glucose utilization and cell growth).

-Biguanides require organic cation transporters for cell entry.
-The tissue-specific distribution of transporters means we can target specific tissues, enhancing the potency, safety and clearance of this drug class.
+Biguanides require organic cation transporters (OCTs) for cell entry.
+The tissue-specific distribution of transporters means we can target specific tissues, enhancing the potency, safety and clearance of novel biguanides.

-NovaTarg tests the transport of biguanide analogues on cell lines expressing seven organic cation transporters (OCT1, 2 and 3, PMAT, MATE1, MATE2K and OCTN1).
+NovaTarg evaluates the transport of biguanide analogues on cell lines expressing seven organic cation transporters (OCT1, 2 and 3, PMAT, MATE1, MATE2K and OCTN1).

 To find more potent and tissue selective AMPK activators, we tested over 260 novel biguanides.
 We discovered a particularly effective series of biguanides, including our lead compound NT1195, which is being advanced for the treatment of endometrial cancer and type 2 diabetes.